open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumenting-library.md

 Don't instrument if:

-- you library is a thin proxy on top of documented or self-explanatory APIs
+- your library is a thin proxy on top of documented or self-explanatory APIs
 - *and* OpenTelemetry has instrumentation for underlying network calls
 - *and* there are no conventions your library should follow to enrich telemetry